sethvargo/vault-on-gke/README.md

 a best-practices setup for Vault, but also aids in the retrieval of the initial root token. **The decrypted initial root token will be stored in your state file!**

-As such, you should use a Terraform state backend that supports encryption.
+As such, you should **use a Terraform state backend with encryption enabled, such as Cloud Storage**.
 Alternatively you can remove the decryption calls in `k8s.tf` and manually decrypt the root token using `gcloud`.
 Terraform auto-generates the command, but you will need to setup the permissions for your local default application credentials.

 ```text
 $ $(terraform output token_decrypt_command)
 ```

+### TLS Keys, Service Accounts, etc

+Just like the Vault root token, additional information is stored in plaintext in the Terraform state.
+This is not a bug and is the fundamental design of Terraform.
+You are ultimately responsible for securing access to your Terraform state.
+As such, you should **use a Terraform state backend with encryption enabled, such as Cloud Storage**.

+- Vault TLS keys - the Vault TLS keys, including the private key, are stored in Terraform state.
+Terraform created the resources and thus maintains their data.

+- Service Account Key - Terraform generates a Google Cloud Service Account key in order to download the initial root token from Cloud Storage.
+This service account key is stored in the Terraform state.

+- OAuth Access Token - In order to communicate with the Kubernetes cluster, Terraform gets an OAuth2 access token.
+This access token is stored in the Terraform state.

+You may be seeing a theme, which is that the Terraform state includes a wealth of information.
+This is fundamentally part of Terraform's architecture, and you should **use a Terraform state backend with encryption enabled, such as Cloud Storage**.

 ### Private Cluster

 The Kubernetes cluster is a "private" cluster, meaning nodes do not have publicly exposed IP addresses, and pods are only publicly accessible if exposed through a load balancer service.
-Additionaly, only authorzied IP CIDR blocks are able to communicate with the Kubernetes master nodes.
+Additionally, only authorized IP CIDR blocks are able to communicate with the Kubernetes master nodes.

 The default allowed CIDR is `0.0.0.0/0 (anyone)`. **You should restrict this CIDR to the IP address(es) which will access the nodes!**.